realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Perform a search on the company’s known competitors

 Ask your relatives, friends, and colleagues what they know about the company

+Step 2: Inventory the required skills from the job description Read the job description carefully and determine what you think are the most important skills for an applicant to have and why.